Dasharo/docs/docs/projects/capsule-updates.md

 The UEFI payload integration phase integrates enhanced coreboot firmware with the UEFI system, ensuring accurate tracking of firmware updates via the EFI System Resource Table (ESRT).
-A library instance facilitates flash access operations within UEFI, supported by a SMI handler in coreboot.
+A library instance facilitates flash access operations within UEFI, supported by an SMI handler in coreboot.

 Updates to Firmware Descriptor (FDF) and Device Scope Configuration (DSC) files are made, enabling boot mode selection and invoking ProcessCapsules() during